Daniru2007/video-generator/README.md

-# vidoe-generator
+# Video Generator

 generate videos and upload to yt/tiktok